JBrocklyAnderson/nwebaza/README.md

-# Joseph Brockly-Anderson — Portfolio Website
+# Nicholas Webaza's Portfolio Website
-Welcome to the repository for my personal portfolio website!
-This site showcases my work as a web and graphic designer, web developer, data analyst, software engineer, and well-rounded daredevil.
+Welcome to the repository for Nicholas Webaza's professional portfolio website!
+This site showcases his work as an advocate for justice and an expert in politico-legal analysis.

 ## Overview
-This portfolio is designed to provide insight into my professional journey, highlight key projects and achievements, and serve as a platform for professional growth and collaboration.
+This portfolio is designed to provide insight into Mr. Webaza's professional journey, highlight key projects and achievements, and serve as a platform for professional growth and collaboration.
 - **Website URL:** [https://jbrockly.github.io/nwebaza/](https://jbrocklyanderson.github.io/nwebaza/)
 - **Author:** Joseph Brockly-Anderson / 红云海